 Far less addictive, and with no potential for overdosing, cannabis is clearly much safer than pervasive and dangerously addictive opiates.
 In recent times, cannabis use among seniors has even helped many get off strong NSAID’s for pain relief.

-Using Cannabis to Treat Insomnia
+Can You Use Cannabis to Treat Insomnia?

 As people age, their sleep tends to deteriorate.
 While science doesn’t have a definitive answer as to why, many believe melatonin may play a part.
 A Polish study, published in Experimental Gerontology (2004), found that “melatonin levels decline gradually over the life-span which could relate to lowered sleep efficacy, very often associated with advancing age.”